-Ordinance No. 2015-1033 of August 20, 2015 transposes into French law Directive 2013/11/EU on the out-of-court settlement of consumer disputes.
-A new title, entitled "mediation of consumer disputes" is thus added to Book 1 of the Consumer Code.
+Ordinance No. 2015-1033 of August 20, 2015, transposes Directive 2013/11/EU on alternative dispute resolution for consumer disputes into French law.
+A new section, entitled "Mediation of Consumer Disputes," is thus added to Book 1 of the Consumer Code.

 Scope

-This ordinance is intended to apply to all disputes between a consumer and a professional, including cross-border disputes (Art.
+This order is intended to apply to all disputes between a consumer and a professional, including cross-border disputes (Art.
 L.156-4 of the Consumer Code).
-However, disputes concerning a service of general non-economic interest, health services provided by health professionals to assess, maintain or restore the patient's state of health, and public providers of higher education ( Article L.151-4 of the Consumer Code).
+However, the following are excluded: disputes concerning a non-economic service of general interest, healthcare services provided by healthcare professionals to assess, maintain, or restore a patient's health, and disputes involving public higher education providers (Art.
+L.151-4 of the Consumer Code).

 Obligations of professionals

-It is nevertheless forbidden for the professional to impose the use of mediation prior to referral to the judge (Art.
-L.152-4 of the Consumer Code).
-Professionals must communicate to consumers the contact details of the competent mediator(s), including when the dispute could not be settled in the context of a complaint.
-The professional can set up his own mediation system or use a mediator who meets certain requirements.
+Professionals must provide consumers with the contact details of the competent mediator(s), even when the dispute could not be resolved through a complaint.
+Professionals may establish their own mediation system or use a mediator who meets certain requirements.

-In the absence of information, the professional is liable to a fine of a maximum amount of 3,000 euros for a natural person and 15,000 euros for a legal person.
+Failure to provide information may result in a fine of up to 3000 euros for a natural person and 15000 euros for a legal entity.

-The terms of implementation of the mediation process were the subject of a subsequent decree, professionals then had a period of two months from the publication of this decree, i.e. until December 31, 2015, to comply with these provisions.
+The modalities for implementing the mediation process were the subject of a subsequent decree; professionals then had a period of two months from the publication of this decree, i.e. until December 31, 2015, to comply with these provisions.